irrdnet/irrd/docs/admins/configuration.rst

   serials a client may request in one NRTM query, if otherwise permitted.
   This is intended to limit the maximum load of NRTM queries - it is checked before IRRd runs any heavy database queries.
-The limit is applied to the requested range regardless of any gaps, i.e. a range of ``10-20`` requires this setting to be at least 10, even if there are no entries for some of these serials.
+The limit is applied to the requested range regardless of any gaps, i.e. querying a range of ``10-20`` is allowed if this setting to be at least 10, even if there are no entries for some of those serials.
 IRRd is aware of the serial ``LAST`` refers to and will take that into account.
   |br| **Default**: not defined, no limits on NRTM query size.
   |br| **Change takes effect**: after SIGHUP, upon next request.
 * ``sources.{name}.strict_import_keycert_objects``: a setting used when